Can diabetes affect your hair growth?

 If you have balanced out your blood glucose levels and reduced stress in your life and still suffer from hair loss, see your doctor about a further explanation.
 Type 1s have a higher risk for developing thyroid complications and celiac disease, which also affect the hair growth cycle.

 How to Prevent Hair Loss

 - Stay on top of your blood glucose levels!
-Check your blood sugar, be aware of your levels with your CGM and be prepared.
+Check your blood sugar, be aware of your levels with your continuous glucose monitor (CGM) and be prepared.

 - Exercise!
 You can naturally reduce your blood sugar levels through breaking a sweat!
 Exercise improves the delivery of oxygen to your body’s cells, including hair follicles.

 - De-stress!
-Diabetes is stressful and can be a burden, but you can be in control of how you control and manage your levels every day.
+Diabetes is stressful and can be a burden, but you can be in control of how you control and manage your blood glucose levels every day.
 Take charge of your health!